 If you believe that the termination of parental rights must occur or you are currently in the midst of a parental rights case, you need the Scranton, Dickson City, and Moosic family law firm–Kalinoski Law Offices, P.C.

-In Pennsylvania, parental rights may be terminated for a variety of reasons including:
+In Pennsylvania, a court would terminate someone’s parental rights for a variety of reasons, including:

 - Imminent danger to the child(ren)